Zhenyu2077/Grade-bot/README.md

-# Auto_Grader with Shell or Google tester
+# AutoGrader with Shell or Google tester